Uninett/nav/doc/intro/getting-started.rst

 While you can go ahead and add one device at a time like this, it will quickly get tedious if you have more than a handful of devices to monitor.
-This is where the :guilabel:`Bulk import` tab comes into the picture:
+This is where the :guilabel:`Bulk import` function comes into the picture:

 .. image:: seeddb-bulkimport-ipdevice.png